bhatnitish/rocm-gpu-operator/README.md

 # AMD GPU operator

-  Explore the power of AMD Instinct GPU accelerators within your OpenShift cluster with the AMD GPU Operator.
+  Explore the power of AMD Instinct GPU accelerators within your Kubernetes(k8s) cluster with the AMD GPU Operator.
 This documentation is your go-to resource to enable, configure, and run accelerated workloads with your AMD Instinct GPU accelerators.
 The AMD GPU Operator lets you seamlessly harness computing capabilities for machine learning, Generative AI, and GPU-accelerated applications.

 ## Developer Guidelines
 Please follow these steps to prepare development environment: